Keyboard shortcuts

 Accessing C++ types

-C++ types are available under the cpp/ namespace, if you replace :: with ..
+C++ types are available within the cpp namespace, but you must replace :: with ..
 For example, std::string becomes cpp/std.string.
 This also works for type aliases.

 Complex literal types